 Conagra Brands Inc., which makes Hunt’s ketchup and Slim Jim meat sticks, raised prices 17% in its latest quarter, on top of two previous quarters, when it increased prices more than 10%.

 The company said it is done boosting prices for now.
 Conagra’s sales volumes fell 8.4% for the quarter ended Nov.
 27, which the company attributed in part to shoppers recoiling from the price increases.

 That anecdote also highlights an important lag in price setting.
-Businesses are not perfect forecasters of what people are willing to pay, and they adjust to prices based on sales outcomes.
-Big declines in retail sales at the end of last year, especially coming on the heels of large price increases, can help rein in future increases in prices.
+Businesses are not perfect forecasters of what people are willing to pay; they adjust prices based on sales outcomes.
+Big declines in retail sales at the end of last year, especially on the heels of large price increases, can help rein in future price increases.
 We are in a ‘race against the Fed’ and its rate hikes, so the faster consumers can wake up businesses, the better for everyone.